Concept of justice, law and legal system

 Handwritten Provisions for Maintenance Not Modifiable

-In Missouri divorce cases, courts may award spousal maintenance, also known as spousal support or alimony, to a spouse in certain situations.
+Hands of a person writing on a notepad In Missouri divorce cases, courts may award spousal maintenance, also known as spousal support or alimony, to a spouse in certain situations.
 The parties to a divorce may also enter into a settlement agreement that includes spousal maintenance.
 A cou… Read More

 missouri child support